A man has been taken to hospital with serious injuries after being hit by a car on the A8 in Renfrewshire

 A 58-year old man was taken to the Queen Elizabeth University Hospital with serious but not life threatening injuries.

-Sergeant Roy McCarney of Police Scotland’s Road Policing unit, said: “Thankfully the man has not sustained life threatening injuries as a result of this collision.
+Sergeant Roy McCarney of the Road Policing unit, said: “Thankfully the man has not sustained life threatening injuries as a result of this collision.

 “Although this happened in the early hours of the morning, we are asking members of the public to come forward with any information that may assists with our enquiries.